 Above is a photo of a male Yellow-rumped Warbler in early May.

-A Merlin made an attack flight that passed over it and the bird flattened out as if to become less noticed (above) but kept an eye upward.
+A Merlin made an attack flight that passed less than 10 feet over it and the bird flattened out as if to become less noticed (above) but kept an eye upward.
 When a hawk (or falcon) makes an attack like this the warbler is usually a member of a much larger community of birds occupying a forest – a migrant flock, breeding birds or a mix of both.
 As the hawk flies through and is first noticed one of the warblers will make a sharp distinctive call note that has a specific meaning – warning of an imminent attack.
 This call note is heard by another member further ahead and repeated from member to member with a speed that is quicker than the hawk can fly.
 The whole community is put on alert in this manner just before the hawk can strike, and many of them take this pose, looking upward.
 Male birds can be fighting for territory at that time, but their fighting will stop and this cooperative behavior takes over as a survival tactic.

 A Sharp-shinned Hawk eats mainly small birds in a similar manner as a Merlin but it is more adept at maneuvering in thicker forests.
 When it migrates past Whitefish Point in spring it often has a bulging crop, after having recently captured a small songbird.
 This hawk is a prime reason why warblers must be constantly vigilant.